cotes2020/jekyll-theme-chirpy/_posts/en/2023-02-10-bustracker.md

 ---
-title: "Bus Tracker : A real-time information display"
+title: 'Bus Tracker : A real-time information display'
-description: "A ESP32 and a TFT screen to never be late again."
+description: A ESP32 and a TFT screen to never be late again.
-date: 2023-02-10
+date: 2023-02-10T00:00:00.000Z
-categories: [Embedded]
+categories:
+  - Embedded
 media_subpath: /assets/img/posts/bustracker
-tags: [arduino, esp, network, C]
+tags:
+  - arduino
+  - esp
+  - network
+  - C
 lang: en
 ---

 > The project was realized years before the redaction of this post, so it may lack details and in-depth explanation.
 {: .prompt-info }

-The idea behind this project came from my regular use of public transport to get to work.
-Since I lived near my job, I only needed to take a 5-minute ride to go to work every day.
-However, the bus had this annoying habit of either being late or in advance but rarely on time.
+The inspiration for this project came from my frequent use of public transportation to get to work.
+Every day, I only had to take a 5-minute ride to work because I lived close to it.
+However, the bus had the annoying habit of being either late or early, but rarely on time.

-So to never arrive late or wait too long for the bus, I had no choice but to use the Tisseo (Toulouse's public transport company) application to have a real-time update of the next bus passage.
+So, in order to never be late or wait too long for the bus, I had no choice but to use the Tisseo (Toulouse's public transportation company) app to receive a real-time update on the next bus route.

-Always having to look at my phone in the morning to know when I need to go to work was not practical and that's without mentioning the bugs that sometimes made the application unusable.
+It was inconvenient to constantly check my phone in the morning to see when I needed to leave for work, let alone the bugs that occasionally rendered the application unusable.

-That's why I wanted a display showing when the next bus is coming, exactly like the one often at a bus stop.
+That's why I wanted a display that shows when the next bus is coming, similar to the ones found at bus stops.

 ![Bus real-time information display](bustracker_example.jpg){: w="400" h="150"}
 _Bus real-time information display_

-It had to be smaller to fit my apartment and my budget, but I can also add some extra functionalities!
+It had to be smaller to fit my apartment and budget, but I can still add some extra features !

 ## Obtaining real-time bus data

-First, to achieve that, I had to be sure it was possible to access all the real-time information about the public transport in Toulouse.
-So I searched on internet and found an official API provided by Tisseo.
+First, I needed to ensure that I could access all real-time information about Toulouse's public transportation.
+So I searched the internet and discovered an official API provided by Tisseo.

-To use it a private key was needed, so I asked Tisseo nicely if it was possible to get one for free.
-Thankfully they agreed, and I was able to play with the API a few days later.
+To use it, a private key was required, so I politely asked Tisseo if I could get one for free.
+Fortunately, they agreed, and I was able to try out the API a few days later.

-Although documentation was limited, using the API was relatively straightforward.
-By just sending a GET HTTP request with the key, bus line, bus stop ID, and some additional parameters to filter out useless information, I was able to get everything I wanted.
+Although documentation was limited, using the API was fairly simple.
+I was able to get everything I needed by simply sending a GET HTTP request with the key, bus line, bus stop ID, and some additional parameters to filter out unnecessary information.

 So for example by sending this GET request (I censored my key, so it will not work for you):

 `https://api.tisseo.fr/v2/stops_schedules.json?timetableByArea=1&lineId=line:170&stopPointId=stop_point:SP_1423&number=2&key=fffffff-ffff-ffff-ffff-ffffffffffff`

-The answer is the below JSON data :
+The response is the following JSON data:

 ```json
 {